 Since VaR is based on historical data, it is an imperfect measure of market risk exposure and potential losses, and it is not used to estimate the impact of stressed market conditions or to manage any impact from potential stress events.
 In addition, based on their reliance on available historical data, limited time horizons, and other factors, VaR measures are inherently limited in their ability to measure certain risks and to predict losses, particularly those associated with market illiquidity and sudden or severe shifts in market conditions.
-In addition to VaR, the Firm considers other measures such as stress testing to capture and manage its market risk positions.
+The Firm therefore considers other measures in addition to VaR, such as stress testing, to capture and manage its market risk positions.

-Refer to the "Stress tests applied to positions subject to market risk" section on page 28 of this Pillar 3 Report for further information on stress testing.
+Refer to the "Economic-value stress testing" section on page 27 of this Pillar 3 Report for further information on stress testing.